Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Bellagio Hotel

-See the spectacular fountain shows at Bellagio Hotel
+See the spectacular fountain shows at Bellagio Hotel.

-📍 Google Maps | Phone: (888) 987-6667 | Website | Hours: 24/7 | Entrance: Free | 👉 Cirque Du Soleil Tickets on Viator
+📍 Google Maps | Phone: (888) 987-6667 | Website | Hours: 24/7 | Entrance: Free

 The Bellagio Hotel took its inspiration from a small village in Lombardy, Italy.
 The main attraction is the Bellagio Fountains which have incredible free fountain shows almost every 30 minutes.
-Another free and beautiful thing to see while at the Bellagio is their indoor botanical gardens, which change with every season.
+Another free and beautiful thing to see while at the Bellagio is its indoor botanical gardens, which change with every season.

-They also have a bakery with a 27-foot-tall chocolate fountain which you can marvel at.
-If you’re open to spending a little money, they have a delicious breakfast pastry selection.
 “O” by Cirque Du Soleil is also hosted inside the Bellagio and is one of the most famous shows in Las Vegas!

 Arts District

-Get lost in a community with art, shops, and restaurants
+Get lost in a community with art, shops, and restaurants.

-On the first Friday of every month, they host a community festival that includes food trucks, local artists, and live music.
-There are many delicious places to eat and drink, with the Velveteen Rabbit being one of the best places to go in Las Vegas for cocktails.
+There are also many delicious places to eat and drink in the Arts District.
+The Velveteen Rabbit is one of the best places to go in Las Vegas for cocktails, and there are also several local craft breweries.

 Ethel M Chocolate Factory & Cactus Garden

-Get an inside peek at the creation of their delicious chocolates and sweets
+Get an inside peek at the creation of their delicious chocolates and sweets.

-📍 Google Maps | Phone: (702) 435-2608 | Website | Hours: 10 am – 6 pm Sun-Thurs, 10 am – 7 pm Fri & Sat | Entrance: Free
+📍 Google Maps | Phone: (702) 435-2608 | Website | Hours: 9 am – 7 pm daily | Entrance: Free

 Seven Magic Mountains

-Check out this unique and free art exhibit in the middle of the Las Vegas desert
+Check out this unique and free art exhibit in the middle of the Las Vegas desert.

-📍 Google Maps | Phone: (775) 329-3333 | Website | Hours: 24/7 | Entrance: Free | 👉 Browse Seven Magic Mountains Tours on Viator
+📍 Google Maps | Phone: (702) 381-5182 | Website | Hours: 24/7 | Entrance: Free

 If you are looking for the perfect place to take photos, trust me when I say this is it.
 Seven Magic Mountains is a one-of-a-kind art exhibit in the middle of the desert.
 It has become so popular that instead of being a limited exhibit, it is in Las Vegas to stay.